chozelinek/europarl/README.md

 - `LICENSE`, MIT license.
 - `README.md`, this file.
 - `add_metadata.py`, script to add MEPs metadata (CSV) to proceedings (XML).
+- `compile.sh`, script to run the whole pipeline to compile the EuroParl corpus.
 - `dates.EN.txt`, one date per line in format YYYY-MM-DD.
 - `get_meps.py`, script to scrap MEPs information.
 - `get_proceedings.py`, script to scrap Proceedings of the European Parliament.